thorian93/ansible-role-wordpress/README.md

 Configure the database for Wordpress.
 Currently available is only MySQL/MariaDB.

-    wordpress_redirect_http_to_https: true
+    wordpress_redirect_http_to_https: 'true'

 Force redirect to HTTPS.

+    wordpress_backup: 'true'
+    wordpress_backup_dir: "/tmp"

+Enable backup of wordpress with the shipped script and define a backup destination.

+    wordpress_log_dir: "/tmp/wordpress/logs"

+The directory used for custom logging, e.g. for backups.

+    wordpress_scripts_dir: "{{ wordpress_web_dir }}/scripts"

+The directory to put custom scripts, e.g. for backups.

     wordpress_web_dir: "/var/www/wordpress"

 The web root of your Wordpress installation.

-    wordpress_backup: true
-    wordpress_backup_dir: "/tmp"

-Enable backup of wordpress with the shipped script and define a backup destination.

 ## Dependencies